 The aim of the SMARTlab is to work across sectors and disciplines to instigate and support positive cultural change.
-SMARTlab insists upon an ethical and socially responsible community collaboration model, which informs and enriches the academic domain by encouraging teams of artists and cultural sector creatives to work closely across disciplinary boundaries to invent new models and tools for learning.
-This model has made real impact, over 25 years, helping to change the academy from within and enabling many more women, artists, open source advocates, ‘non-standard’ learners and people with disabilities (physical and/or intellectual) to gain the highest level of ‘credit’ for their practical work and scholarship, so that, once they have gained their own PhDs, they can help to shape new models of inclusive, applied practice-based research so that it can transform the university sector from within.
+SMARTlab insists upon an ethical and socially responsible community collaboration model, which informs and enriches the academic domain by encouraging teams of artists and cultural sector creatives to work closely across disciplinary boundaries to invent new models and tools to research, learn, and influence.
+This model has made real impact, since the early 1990s, helping to change the academy from within and enabling many more women, artists, open source advocates, ‘non-standard’ learners and people with disabilities (physical and/or intellectual) to gain the highest level of ‘credit’ for their practical work and scholarship, so that, once they have gained their own PhDs, they can help to shape new models of inclusive, applied practice-based research so that it can transform the university sector from within.

-The SMARTlab Practice-based PhD Programme has graduated 40 successful PhDs, who have gone on to lead major institutions and labs worldwide.
+The SMARTlab Practice-based PhD Programme has consistently graduated successful PhDs, who have gone on to lead major institutions and labs worldwide.